-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students withdrawn (by applicant of institution).
-Admitted applicants shou ilu iliciuue wait-ils C1 Total first-time, first-year (freshman) men who applied 2287 C1 Total first-time, first-year (freshman) women who applied 2730 C1 Total first-time, first-year (freshman) men who were admitted 610 C1 Total first-time, first-year (freshman) women who were admitted 754 C1 Total full-time, first-time, first-year (freshman) men who enrolled 242 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 249 C1 Total part-time, first-time, first-vear (freshman) women who enrolled 0
+Admitted applicants should include wait-listed students

-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C1 Total first-time, first-year (freshman) men who applied 2287 C1 Total first-time, first-year (freshman) women who applied 2730 C1 Total first-time, first-year (freshman) men who were admitted 610 C1 Total first-time, first-year (freshman) women who were admitted 754 C1 Total full-time, first-time, first-year (freshman) men who enrolled 242 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 249 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0

-Yes No C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for Fall 2013 admissions: C2 Number of qualified applicants offered a placed on waiting list 864 C2 Number accepting a place on the waiting list 347 C2 Number of wait-listed students admitted 3 C2 Is your waiting list ranked?
+C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-C2 If yes, do you release that information to students?
+Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2013 admissions: C2 Number of qualified applicants offered a placed on waiting list 864 C2 Number accepting a place on the waiting list 347 C2 Number of wait-listed students admitted 3

-C2 Do you release that information to school counselors?
+- C2 Number of wait-listed students admitted No - C2 Is your waiting list ranked? - If yes, do you release that information to students?
+C2 - C2 Do you release that information to school counselors?